matthewhelmke/GuessMyNumber/README.md

 I assume you will run each of these on Linux.

 I have chapters in [one of my books](https://www.amazon.com/Ubuntu-Linux-Unleashed-2021-14th-dp-0136778852/dp/0136778852/) for shell scripting, Python, Perl, and PHP.
-I figured they are all must-haves.
+I figured they are all must-have languages here.
 The other languages are here because I was in the mood to either remember or learn how to use it for this simple use case that day.

 I wrote these, in this order:
 - Python